Te-k/harpoon/README.md

-otx                 Requests information from AlienVault OTX permacc             Request Perma.cc information through the API pgp                 Search for information in PGP key servers robtex              Search in Robtex API (https://www.robtex.com/api/) safebrowsing        Check if the given domain is in Google safe Browsing list save                Save a webpage in cache platforms
+otx                 Requests information from AlienVault OTX permacc             Request Perma.cc information through the API pgp                 Search for information in PGP key servers pt                  Requests Passive Total database quad9               Check if a domain is blocked by Quad9 robtex              Search in Robtex API (https://www.robtex.com/api/) safebrowsing        Check if the given domain is in Google safe Browsing list save                Save a webpage in cache platforms